dmyersturnbull/network_merge/README.md

 To understand this section, you need a vague understanding of how this process works.
 The term *degenerate set* is defined in the [paper](https://github.com/dmyersturnbull/network_merge/blob/master/doc/description.pdf).
 It is simply a set of vertices that form a clique and that all have precisely the same interactions.
 Non-trivial degeneracy (degeneracy involving more than one interaction) is the relation Struct-NA requires to merge multiple vertices into one.
 A single vertex is designated the *representative* of the degenerate set, and every other vertex is called *non-representative*.
 Each non-representative degenerate vertex is moved into its representative, and every interaction and homology edge incident to that vertex is likewise moved from to from the non-representative to the representative.
 (Strictly speaking, the original edges aren’t moved; they’re just copied.
 You can actually remove those edges using ```trim```.)

-So now you can understand what all the properties are.
-The table that follows shows the exact degenerate sets and their representatives, which are denoted “V0”.
+The table shows the exact degenerate sets and their representatives.
+Representatives are denoted “V0”.

 Configuring
 ---------------------